 Inductor values can have $\pm 20\%$ tolerance with no current bias.
-When the inductor current approaches saturation level, its inductance can decrease 20% to 35% from the 0A value depending on how the inductor vendor defines saturation current.
+When the inductor current approaches saturation level, its inductance can decrease 20% to 35% from the 0-A value depending on how the inductor vendor defines saturation current.
 Using an inductor with a smaller inductance value forces discontinuous PWM where the inductor current ramps down to zero before the end of each switching cycle.
-This reduces the boost converter's maximum output current, causes large input voltage ripple and reduces efficiency.
+This reduces the maximum output current of the boost converter, causes large input voltage ripple and reduces efficiency.
 In general, inductors with large inductance and low DCR values provide much more output current and higher conversion efficiency.
 Inductors with smaller inductance values can give better load transient response.
-For these reasons, a 10 μ H to 22 μ H inductance value range is recommended.
-Table 5 lists some recommended inductors for the TPS61170.
+For these reasons, a 10- μ H to 22- μ H inductance value range is recommended.
+Table 4 lists some recommended inductors for the TPS61170-Q1.

-TPS61170 has built-in slope compensation to avoid subharmonic oscillation associated with current mode control.
+TPS61170-Q1 device has built-in slope compensation to avoid subharmonic oscillation associated with current mode control.
 If the inductor value is lower than 10 μ H, the slope compensation may not be adequate, and the loop can become unstable.
-Therefore, customers need to verify operation in their application if the inductor is different from the recommended values.
+Therefore, customers must verify operation in their application if the inductor is different from the recommended values.

-PART NUMBER L (μH) DCR MAX (mΩ) SATURATION CURRENT (A) SIZE (L × W × H mm) VENDOR A915_Y-100M 10 90 1.3 $5.2 \times 5.2 \times 3.0$ TOKO VLCF5020T-100M1R1-1 10 237 1.1 5 × 5×2.0 TDK CDRH4D22/HP 10 144 1.2 5 × 5 × 2.4 Sumida LQH43PN100MR0 10 247 0.84 4.5 × 3.2 × 2.0 Murata
+PART NUMBER L (μH) DCR MAX (mΩ) SATURATION CURRENT (A) SIZE (L × W × H mm) VENDOR (1)

+A915_Y-100M 10 90 1.3 5.2 × 5.2 × 3 TOKO

+VLCF5020T-100M1R1-1 10 237 1.1 5 × 5 × 2 TDK

+CDRH4D22/HP 10 144 1.2 5 × 5 × 2.4 Sumida

+LQH43PN100MR0 10 247 0.84 4.5 × 3.2 × 2 Murata

-Table 5.
-Recommended Inductors for TPS61170
+Table 4.
+Recommended Inductors for TPS61170-Q1